-The 10 Best Water Test Kits for Your Home
+The 10 Best Water Quality Test Kits for Your Home

 There are many different types of water kits out there.
 They all test different things, and some are just better than others.
 With this table, you can understand the differences and find the best one for you.

 |Test Assured Drinking Water Test Kit||Lead, Bacteria, Pesticide, Iron, Copper, Alkalinity, pH, Hardness, Chlorine, Nitrates & Nitrites|

 |Watersafe Drinking Water Test Kit||Lead, Bacteria, Pesticide, Iron, Copper, pH, Hardness, Chlorine, Nitrates & Nitrites|